haerski/mortality/report.md

 In this section, we describe our data gathering and tidying process.
 We will be making extensive use of the `tidyverse` family of packages.
 A series of scripts are used to generate tibbles, which are then saved in a `*.feather` for fast loading.
-A full list of scripts can be viewed in the Appendix (TODO!!!)
+A full list of scripts with their dependencies can be viewed in the Appendix.

 ```r
 library(tidyverse)